 Brand mantras keep businesses focused and on track.
 Unlike advertising campaigns or slogans geared toward the consumer, business mantras help individuals in corporations make decisions consistent with company goals and communicate the company culture.
-Successful companies such as Amazon, Disney, Google and Facebook all have brand mantras, and many of them were developed when the companies were just starting out.
+Successful brands such as Amazon, Disney, Google and Facebook all have brand mantras, and many of them were developed when the companies were just starting out.

 “Do the Right Thing”

-Although “don’t be evil” was dropped from Google’s code of conduct after Alphabet took over as its new holding company in 2015, the company’s structural change didn’t give Google employees free reign to suddenly run amok.
+Although “don’t be evil” was dropped from Google’s code of conduct after Alphabet took over as its new holding company in 2015, the company’s structural change didn’t give Google and YouTube employees free reign to suddenly run amok.
 “Employees of Alphabet and its subsidiaries and controlled affiliates should do the right thing,” reads the updated version of the company code.

 Both mottos focus on doing more than just supplying goods and services to the consumer.
 “It’s also about doing the right thing more generally — following the law, acting honorably and treating each other with respect,” according to the Google Code of Ethics.